30 Middle Grade Graphic Novels with Girl Main Characters

 by Molly Brooks

 Sanity and Tallulah are two good friends who live on a space station.
-Sanity is a brilliant inventor — but her newest (illegal) creation, a three-headed kitten named Princess Destroyer of Worlds has escaped and is living up to her name — Destroyer.
+Sanity is a brilliant inventor — but her newest (illegal) creation, a three-headed kitten named Princess Destroyer of Worlds has escaped and is living up to her name — destroyer.
 The friends look for their missing kitten but instead discover a big problem that will destroy the space station.
-While the station is evacuated, the friends work hard to stop the duct weasels and the engine from overheating.
 I love the space station setting, the super-smart problem-solving main characters, and the non-stop action.

 Cub